ashkaneshaghi/AI-Project/README.md

 # AI-Project
-Small Project of AI for university
+Small Project of AI for university that works with sklearn datasets.

+it actually load the datasets and train with different algorithms and show the result with some visualisation.

 # Following Libraries needed for the Project